aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/role-configuration.md

 roles/eos_designs/docs/tables/role-input-validation.md
 --8<--

-## Documentation output settings
+## Documentation settings

-The `documentation_output` settings can be leveraged to control documentation generation.
+The following settings can be leveraged to control documentation generation.
 This can be useful if for instance the project has thousands of endpoints, to be able to disable fabric-wide connected endpoints documentation.

 --8<--
-roles/eos_designs/docs/tables/role-documentation-output-settings.md
+roles/eos_designs/docs/tables/role-documentation-settings.md
 --8<--

 ## Custom Templates